c-mueller/faas-migration/azure_deploy.md

-# Genral Azure Deployment Guide
+# General Azure Deployment Guide

 This Guide applies to all Azure implmentations in C#.
 More Specifilally the ToDo API and the MatrixMultiplication